-Individuals with Symptoms Individuals with symptoms should stay home and test.
-Individuals with symptoms are allowed to return to campus once they receive a negative test result, have been fever free for at least 24 hours without medication, and symptoms are subsiding.
-Students returning, please complete the self- attestation form and report to the office to receive an admit slip.
+Individuals with Symptoms Individuals with symptoms are advised to test.
+Individuals with symptoms are allowed to return to campus once they have been fever free for at least 24 hours without medication, and symptoms are subsiding.

 COVID 19 Testing Rapid Antigen Testing We encourage all students to test prior to returning to campus from breaks.

 Positive Cases Students and Staff members who test positive still need to stay home and isolate.
 Positive students and staff should retest for COVID-19 using an antigen test on Day 5.
-If the result is negative, they can return to campus on Day 6 with a completed Self Attestation form and must wear a mask through Day 10.
-If the result is still positive, they must remain in isolation until Day 11 unless they test negative between Day 6 and Day 10 which would allow them to return to school with a self attestation form.
+If the result is negative, they can return to campus on Day 6 and must wear a mask through Day 10.
+If the result is still positive, they must remain in isolation until Day 11 unless they test negative between Day 6 and Day 10 which would allow them to return to school.